pswpeace/Coffee-Shop-Dashboard/README.md

-This repository for the final project
+## This repository for the final project
+pip install -r requirement.txt python3 main.py